mikoiv/AzureSentinel-AWSGuardDuty/README.md

 Store the configuration in the Logstash configuration directory, for example as `/etc/logstash/conf.d/guardduty.conf`.

-Now you can test running Logstash either manually or as a service and follow what is happening from standard output or the Logstash log file `logstash-plain.log`.
+Now you can test running Logstash either manually or as a service and follow what is happening from standard output or the Logstash log files.
 A working configuration will log messages such as *"Successfully posted 5 logs into custom log analytics table [AWSGuardDuty]"*.

-Now you have a working Logstash pipeline that automatically maps the JSON finding files from S3 to an Azure Log Analytics custom table called AWSGuardDuty_CL.
+After you have sent the first events with this configuration, you can investigate how the data looks in Sentinel via querying the table AWSGuardDuty_CL and decide if the data format is OK for you.
+You might want to build a customized filter as part of the Logstash configuration, to remove or mutate some fields or enrich the data somehow.

-After you recieve the first events with this configuration, you can investigate how the data looks in Sentinel and decide if the data format is OK for you - or if you maybe want to build a customized filter as part of the Logstash configuration, to remove or mutate some fields or enrich the data somehow.
+Now you have a working Logstash pipeline that automatically maps the JSON finding files from S3 to Sentinel.

 Logstash can be resource intensive, so be sure to read through the document [Performance Troubleshooting](https://www.elastic.co/guide/en/logstash/current/performance-troubleshooting.html).